solomonity/Sgenerator/README.md

 # Sgenerator
+Sgenerator is the sound component used by cosmicOS

 + a wrapper for signalgen tool on Ubuntu and possibly other systems with OSS/Pulseaudio support
 + aoss should be commented out for use without the oss wrapper
 # Installation / Prequirements